vdbrink/vdbrink.github.io/ideas/home_automation_ideas.md

 * Notification when paper/green/plastic/residual waste bin needs to be put on the street to be emptied tomorrow. (waste calendar integration)
 * [Light up a LED strip](../projects/bin_day_led_strip_reminder) in the color of the waste bin which must be put on the street the next day. (waste calendar integration + [LED strip](../buy/smart_home_best_buy_tips#led-strip))

+#### Battery powered devices powered by an outlet

+With a battery to USB adapter and a USB power plug is it possible to power a battery-powered device with an outlet.
+Check this [dedicated page](/zigbee/zigbee_outlet_sensor) for the examples.

 ---